Velyki Ukraïntsi

 The Greatest Ukrainians (Великі українці) was a Ukrainian TV project.
-The programme was the result of a vote conducted to determine whom the Ukrainian public considers the greatest Ukrainians to have lived in history.
+The programme was the result of a vote conducted to determine whom the Ukrainian public considers the greatest Ukrainians to have ever lived.
 According to Savik Shuster, more than 2.5 million people participated in the voting.

-The show was running under a license from the BBC and originally appeared on British TV under the name 100 Greatest Britons and was successful.
+The show ran under a license from the BBC and originally appeared on British TV under the name 100 Greatest Britons and was successful.
 Many countries created their own versions.

 Results

-The TV show was broadcast on Inter being 90–180 minutes long during Sunday prime-time.
+The TV show was broadcast on Inter with episodes lasting 90 to 180 minutes during Sunday prime-time.
 The host of the program, Savik Shuster, started primaries (pre-voting) during his other Friday talk show The Freedom with Savik Shuster.
 The co-host of the programme was Inter's news anchor Hanna Homonai.
 Pre-voting took place in a number of Ukrainian cities such as Kyiv, Lviv, Yalta, Kharkiv, Odesa, Donetsk, Simferopol, Nizhyn, Mykolaiv, Ostroh, Chernivtsi, and Kamianets-Podilskyi.

 Top Ten

-On 11 April 2008, the top 100 of Great Ukrainians were announced.
-The top 10 was to be re-voted, and the results were shown on 16 May 2008.
+On 11 April 2008, the top 100 Greatest Ukrainians were announced.
+The top 10 was to be voted on again, and the results were shown on 16 May 2008.
 The final top 10 were: